 I call it greed.
 There is a saying that goes, “men like variety, if a man can eat various kinds of food, why then should he have just one woman?”
 I find this rather perplexing.
 I discovered most people who think that way have a hurting self esteem.

 I’ve noticed that people with low self-esteem often believe that they have to go out with lots of people to boost their ego and/or appear more attractive.
 If they are not liked and admired by lots of other people, they feel worthless.
 Part of it could be that they don’t feel liked and admired by their partner.

 Remember that it’s very vital to move on with your love life after being cheated on.

-Here are some of the things I did to get rid of my ‘lack of trust’ issues, and I believe they should work for you as well:
+Here are five of the things I did to get rid of my ‘lack of trust’ issues, and I believe they should work for you as well: